iTowns/itowns/CODING.md

 Note: Chrome in headless mode doesn't support the WebGL `EXT_frag_depth` extension.
 So rendering may differ and some bugs can only be present in headless mode.

+### Useful commands for continuous testing

+If you wish to have unit tests to continuously run, you can append to your running command `-- --watch`.
+You will be getting in this case `npm run test-unit -- --watch`.

+If you want to work on a single test and debug it, without having all the extra output, you can use this command `npm run base-test-unit test/unit/3dtiles.js` and of course replace 3dtiles.js with the correct filename.
+You can also append the `-- --watch` flag as well.

 ## Contribute back